Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 #### Select your Pool

-Because Xen Orchestra can be connected to multiple pools, you must select which one you want to create your VMs on:
+Because CloudVisor can be connected to multiple pools, you must select which one you want to create your VMs on:

 ![](./assets/xo5createonpool.png)